 A new brand of canna-bullshit has developed in the last year or so with the recent influx of purveyors of landrace seeds.
 Their more modern fabrications involve creating a fictitious mystical aura or sense of ecological urgency around landraces.
 To what exent these market-savvy ‘strain hunters’ believe their own stories it’s hard to say.
 But I suspect there’s an element of consciously swamping the online landrace space with misinformation.
 Sellers benefit from having a customer base that’s confused or clueless.
 In this disoriented state, people are much easier to punt seeds to.

-A group of Indian collectors have recently put about the idea that flooding and drought on the Ganges Plain pose an existential threat to its ruderal cannabis, which grows more or less everywhere north of the Ganges River and into the Himalaya.
+A group of Indian collectors have recently put about the idea that flooding and drought on the Ganges Plain pose an existential threat to its ruderal Cannabis, which grows more or less everywhere north of the Ganges River and into the Himalaya.
 Whether they believe it themselves, this is a very convenient narrative as it means they can offload seeds easily collected from the ruderal stands rife in and around every north Indian town or field.
-What these recent batches sold for I don’t know, but prices at some landrace sites and communities range up to USD200 for a few seeds.
-There can be no doubt of the importance of ruderal landrace populations as stores of genetic variation and adaptation.
+What these recent batches sold for I don’t know, but prices at some landrace sites and communities range up to 200 USD for a few seeds.
+There can be no doubt of the importance of wild-type Cannabis populations as stores of genetic variation and adaptation.
 But this looks a lot like cynical money-grubbing.
-It’s dishonest to present what’s just north Indian ‘ditch weed’ as in any way endangered, as anyone who’s visited or lived in these regions knows.
+It’s dishonest to present what’s just north Indian ‘ditch weed’ as in any way endangered [wrong, see here], as anyone who’s visited or lived in these regions knows.

 The online influx of misinformation has hit ethnobotany too.
 A prominent new Instagram strain hunter recently claimed that the name Nanda Devi should only be used for strains from the Chamoli District of the Garhwal Himalaya.
-This is a trivial instance among more serious misinformation put about by these groups, such as that Parvati Valley populations are unaffacted by introduced hybrids or that the Sheelavathi mafia hybrid is a pure landrace.
-But getting to the truth behind this claim leads us deep into Himalayan cannabis culture on a journey that I figured is worth sharing here.
+This is a minor instance among more serious misinformation put about by these groups (e.g., that Parvati Valley populations are unaffacted by introduced hybrids or that the Sheelavathi mafia hybrid is a pure landrace), but getting to the truth behind this claim leads us deep into Himalayan cannabis culture on a journey that I figured is worth sharing here.

 Devatas are gods or goddesses specific to areas, villages, and homes.
 They’re usually more akin to what Westerners would think of as spirits or ghosts than grand Hindu deities such as Shiva.
-In the Himalaya, often a village will to an extent live in fear of its devata, making sure to placate it with offerings at the right time and in the correct form so as to avoid its wrath and any consequent misfortune.
-A Kumaoni friend went as far as to say that farmers are in effect enslaved by their village deities, squandering desperately-needed wealth and resources to keep the spirit happy.
+In the Himalaya, a village might even live in some fear of its devata, making sure to placate it with offerings at the right time and in the correct form so as to avoid its wrath and any consequent misfortune.
+A Kumaoni friend went as far as to say that farmers are in effect enslaved by their village deities, squandering desperately needed wealth and resources to keep the spirit happy.
 By contrast, a devata such as Golu Dev, whose name adorns motor vehicles throughout this region, has a more respectable reputation, a revered general now raised to the ranks of an incarnation of Shiva.